Ugly Heart: Background and release

 Group member Paula Van Oppen explained that "Ugly Heart" was about ending a relationship with a guy who initially appeared to be nice on the outside, but once you got to know him well, the ugly side to his personality came out.
 Van Oppen said the inspiration for the song "was giving that message of strength and confidence and being a good person, inside and out.
 Not just having the exterior surface be all that you are."
 Natasha Slayton hoped the track would inspire people to date someone who treated them well, instead of dating someone because of their beauty.
 Simone Battle commented that the track felt personal to her, as it reminded her of a time when she had crush on a guy in high school, who pretended to like her back and embarrassed her.
 Battle also thought there would be a lot of women who could relate to the song.
 While Van Oppen added that the group's songs were empowering.

 The song leaked in March 2014, before it was officially released on June 3, 2014.
 It was sent to mainstream radio on June 24, 2014.
 The single's artwork was unveiled the day before the single was released.

 Composition

 "Ugly Heart" was written by Ryan Baharloo, Ester Dean, Lukasz "Dr. Luke" Gottwald, John Charles Monds and Henry "Cirkut" Walter.
 It was produced by Dr. Luke and Cirkut, with Max Martin as executive producer.
-"Ugly Heart" is a guitar-driven pop song, with electronic influences.
+"Ugly Heart" is a guitar-driven dance-pop song with electronic influences.
 The song also makes use of a ukulele, which gives it a "country vibe".
 Battle described "Ugly Heart" as being "really eclectic", while Slayton branded it "a Hawaiian hoedown".
 During the bridge, Van Oppen talks over strumming guitars, followed by Battle who sings a high note, before the song goes back into the chorus.
 Alex Kritselis from Bustle.com said the chorus had "a chant-like quality to it" that made it easy sing along with.